olmpyia/GroupProject/README.md

 ## Project Objective
 Features and Goals:

 This project will include a moveable character and obstacles to avoid.
 The moveable character will be a ball that is controlled with the commands (ex.
 WASD, arrow keys, mouse, etc.).
 The obstacles to be avoided are spikes, lasers, and blocks.
+All of this is in the hopes that the user, no matter their age, has fun at our game.

 ## UI and Logic Planning
 Class Diagram